Annotating an image

 You can learn all supported keyboard shortcut keys here:

-Select a label to start annotating an object from.
+Select a label to start annotating an object from a list of labels defined for the Project.

 You can use various tools, such as Path, Polygon, Bounding Box, etc to annotate an object.
 Available tools are different depending on if the selected label is segmentation or vector.